UK Holiday Entitlement Calculator

 Frequently Asked Questions

-How do I calculate holiday entitlement in the UK?
+How do I calculate annual leave entitlement in the UK?

-The statutory minimum entitlement is 5.6 weeks per year (28 days for a 5-day worker).
+The statutory minimum is 5.6 weeks per year (28 days for a 5-day worker).
 Multiply your weekly working days by 5.6 to get your entitlement in days.
 For example, a 3-day-per-week worker gets 3 × 5.6 = 16.8 days.
-NHS workers use Agenda for Change rules: 27 days on appointment, rising to 29 after 5 years and 33 after 10 years of NHS service.
+To convert to hours, use the ACAS average-day method: divide weekly hours by working days, then multiply by entitlement days.

 Are bank holidays included in my 28 days?